-- f.
+f.
 Message Type (Field 01).
-The letters "FP" followed by a space character. - g.
+The letters "FP" followed by a space character.

+g.
 Aircraft Identification (Field 02).
-Consists of two-to-seven_alphanumeric characters followed by a space character.
-The first character of the identification must be a letter. - 1.
-Phrases such as FLYNET, Snow Time, etc., which do not identify specific aircraft but are supplemental data defining a special mission or function, must be contained in remarks (Field 11). - 2.
-For foreign aircraft identifications with a numeric as the first character, insert an X as the first character and explain in the remarks section. - h.
+Consists of two-to-seven\alphanumeric characters followed by a space character.
+The first character of the identification must be a letter.

+1. Phrases such as FLYNET, Snow Time, etc., which do not identify specific aircraft but are supplemental data defining a special mission or function, must be contained in remarks (Field 11).

+2. For foreign aircraft flight identifications with a numeral as the first character, insert a Q as the first character and explain in the remarks section by listing the actual flight identification.

+Use caution not to modify existing remarks.

+h.
 Aircraft Data (Field 03).
 Consists of two-to-nine characters followed by a space character.
-Aircraft data within the field may vary from one-to-three elements consisting of: - 1.
-Number of aircraft (when more than one) and/or the heavy aircraft indicator.
+Aircraft data within the field may vary from one-to-three elements consisting of:

+1. Number of aircraft (when more than one) and/or the heavy aircraft indicator.
 For heavy aircraft the indicator is "H/."
 This element contains a maximum of two characters followed by a slash.